ailabstw/FLaVor/examples/hello-inference/input_output_structure.md

 * `sorted_images`: a list of AiCOCO-compatible images (see input format) sorted by a certain criterion (e.g. by Z-axis or temporal order) to correlate with `model_out`.

-* `categories`: a dictionary where each key is the class ID.
-The corresponding value is a dictionary of category information that must be filled with `supercategory_name`, `display` and all necessary details as described in the AiCOCO format, except for the fields related to "nanoid".
+* `categories`: a dictionary where each key is the class ID in counting order starting from `0`.
+The corresponding value is a dictionary of category information that must be filled with `name` and optionally `supercategory_name`, `display` and all other details compatible in the AiCOCO format, except for the fields related to `nanoid`.

-* `regressions`: a dictionary in which each key is the regression ID.
-The corresponding value is a dictionary with regression information that must be filled with `superregression_name` and all necessary details as described in the AiCOCO format, except for the fields related to "nanoid".
+* `regressions`: a dictionary where each key is the regression ID in counting order starting from `0`.
+The corresponding value is a dictionary of regression information that must be filled with `name` and optionally `superregression_name` and all other details compatible in the AiCOCO format, except for the fields related to `nanoid".

 * `model_out`:
   * Classification and regression tasks